WMAC Masters: Battlezones

 NOTE: In Battlezones settings with water hazards, like Mayan Mystery and Danger Dock, if a combatant was knocked into the water during the match, he or she would automatically lose the match.

 NOTE 2: Stone Valley, Nuclear Nightmare and Danger Dock were not used in Season 2.

 NOTE 3: The Dark Alley battlezone was the only Battlezone that had been rained on during the show's run, despite the constant thundering in Ghost Town.
-A thunderstorm was appearing in one episode, and Great Wolf and Turbo were battling it out in the Dark Alley.
-According to the officials, if the rain was too great for combat, the match had to be cancelled or suspended.
-This never came to pass, because soon after the rain started, Great Wolf defeated Turbo, ending the match.
+On that occasion, a thunderstorm appeared in the area, which also affected the electrical power in the arena.

 Ninjas

 There were many different types of ninjas that appeared in the show, most of them specific to a battlezone, although they would appear in other places, including the Dragon Star matches.
 According to Shannon Lee, they were all WMAC Academy Cadets who would eventually become Masters; Tsunami and Kid Carmichael were known to be former ninjas.
 The different kinds of ninjas included the following: